Fundamental polytopes of metric trees via parallel connections of matroids: Computation of face numbers

 \subsection{The intersection lattice of $\AA(\mathcal S)$}

+We will start by describing the intersection poset of $\AA(\mathcal S)$ by means of partitions.
+Work in this direction can be implicitly found in \cite{Koichi}, but for our purposes it will be convenient to give explicit statements and direct proofs (see Remark \ref{rem:Koichi} for details).

 \begin{definition} Let $(X,d)$ be a pseudometric space.
-The function $d$ induces a partition $\pi(d)$ of the set $X$ given as the set of equivalence classes of the equivalence relation defined by: $i\sim_d j$ if and only if $d(i,j)=0$.
+The function $d$ induces a partition $\pi(d)$ of the set $X$ given as the set of equivalence classes of the equivalence relation in which $i$ and $ j$ are equivalent if and only if $d(i,j)=0$.
 If the space $(X,d)$ arises from a positively weighted system of splits $(\mathcal S , \alpha)$, the partition $\pi(d)$ does not depend on $\alpha$ and we only write $\pi(\mathcal S)$.